WalletConnect/create-eth-app/README.md

 It will create a directory called `my-eth-app` inside the current folder.<br>

-Inside that directory, it will generate the initial project structure, assuming you haven't provided a custom [template](https://github.com/paulrberg/create-eth-app#templates):
+Inside that directory, it will generate the initial project structure, assuming you did not provide a custom [template](https://github.com/paulrberg/create-eth-app#templates):

 ```
 my-eth-app